rocky-linux/documentation/docs/desktop/gnome/flatpak.md

     No matches found
     ```

     There is no workaround for this.
-To avoid the error, use the Flathub resource in this document to obtain the package and installation method.
+To avoid the error, use the Flathub resource in this document to obtain and install the desired package.

 ## Flathub

 Flathub is a web resource for obtaining or submitting desktop packages.

-To get to Flathub, use <https://flathub.org/>.
+To browse the Flathub, visit <https://flathub.org/>.
 A huge list of curated desktop packages exists here, nicely divided into categories.

 ## Using Flathub with Flatpak